lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 Zones for simulations can be created and written by using the `pset` commands.
 In this example a single column of nodes is selected to represent a well.
 There are numerous ways to create a set, in this example we use a geometric region in box shape.
 A cylinder would also work.

-Regions are defined by surfaces, here we use a box surface around the node column at 50,10 X,Y. The region is defined as inside the box surface, but can be combined with other surfaces for more complex regions.
+Regions are defined by surfaces, here we use a box surface around the node column at 50,10 X,Y. The region is defined as an inside the box surface but can be combined with other surfaces for more complex regions.
 A pset is formed of all points within the `r_bx` region and written to a zone file.

  Write the list of nodes to a zone file
  Assign a zone number larger than max material